huseynvsal/huseynvsal/README.md

 ### Hi there, I'm Vüsal 👋

-<em>I am a 4th Year undergraduate student from <a href="http://www.asoiu.edu.az/az"><b>Azerbaijan State Oil and Industry University</b></a>.
+<em>I am graduated developer from <a href="http://www.asoiu.edu.az/az"><b>Azerbaijan State Oil and Industry University</b></a>.
 I have serious passion for web development:computer:.
 This passion helps me develop a very good technological mindset, and gives me the curiosity to learn more.
 I firmly believe that **no amount of knowledge :rocket: is enough knowledge**. 🧠</em>
  <br/>